Team Officials Guide

 It is important that we ensure that we DO NOT question or provide feedback to any of the referees during the game or after the game.
 This is an important point to ensure that your parents also understand.
 Remember these referees may only be 12-14 years old.

 Feedback on a referee's performance is to be provided by team officials through the referee evaluation form http://www.cmfsc.ca/referee-evaluation-form.
 Please use this form when you have a positive experience with a referee as well!

-New this 2018-19 season, the Club will pay referees directly via direct deposit for all league games.
-Teams will no longer have to provide payment to the referee or have a referee reimbursement form signed.
+The Club will pay referees directly via direct deposit for all league games.
+Teams do not provide payment to the referee or have a referee reimbursement form sign*.

 If your referee does not show up to your game, or your game is cancelled, please notify:

 U8 - U12 Minis (excluding U12 Select) - Andrea Brizuela - 604-729-0427

 U12 Select & U13 - U18 Divisionals - Pete Dragan - 778-839-5108

 *Referees for exhibition games - To be paid in cash directly by the team requesting the game (no Club reimbursement).
 Please click here for referee fee schedule.
 For full Exhibition Game process, please view the section in the Team Officials Guide.

 Links to all league schedules can be found here.

 Everyone should be familiar with the league rules: